 Dinner at Seven Sands was one of the most memorable meals of my life, partly because of the excitement of learning about a new cuisine, but to a large extent due to the kindness of the staff, who went above and beyond to make us feel welcome.
 I do hope that the restaurant gets the attention it merits so that more people may experience the joy of Thereed, Fouga, and Harees!

 Still planning your travels?
-I’ve done the search for you, so you can just click here for Dubai hotel options, and here for Dubai flight deals.
-If you enjoyed this article, consider using those links, as I receive a small commission to support this site at no extra cost to you.
+I’ve done the search for you, so you can just click here for Dubai hotel options.
+If you enjoyed this article, consider using this link, as I receive a small commission to support this site at no extra cost to you.
 Thanks, and happy travels!

 I was a guest of Seven Sands, but all opinions and double helpings of dessert are my own.